China Unveils New Rules to Crack Down on “Malicious Entities” Complying with Foreign Extraterritorial Sanctions

 Enforcement is backed by penalties.
 Entities that fail to comply with countermeasures or violate prohibition orders may face restrictions on market access, trade, data flows, and cross-border mobility, as well as fines and potential legal liability.

-Compared with earlier rules such as the 2021 blocking measures issued by the Ministry of Commerce, this Regulation introduces the more robust “Unreliable Entity List.”
+Compared with earlier rules such as the 2021 blocking measures issued by the Ministry of Commerce, this Regulation introduces the more robust “Malicious Entity List.”
 Entities placed on the list may face comprehensive restrictions, including entry bans, loss of work or residence status in China, asset freezes, prohibitions on transactions with Chinese entities, limits on trade and investment, restrictions on products entering China, and monetary penalties.

 Notably, the Regulation also restricts the provision and cross-border transfer of data and personal information involving listed entities.
 This effectively cuts off access to China-based data resources, a measure likely to have a deeper and more structural impact on business operations than traditional tools such as visa bans or asset freezes.